Learning Outcomes

 Provide an exceptional educational experience where students integrate Catholic and Benedictine traditions and values, liberal arts, and nursing science as a basis for entry-level nursing practice and graduate study.

-- Program (Curriculum) Outcome 1.1: Provide quality and safe nursing care across the levels of prevention.
+• Program Outcome 1.1: Provide quality and safe nursing care using best evidence across the levels of prevention.

-- Program (Curriculum) Outcome 1.2: Apply transformational leadership principles in the coordination and delivery of health care.
+• Program Outcome 1.2: Apply ethical leadership principles and informatics in the coordination and delivery of health care within complex systems.

-- Program (Curriculum) Outcome 1.3: Apply principles of global citizenship to advocate for and improve health care.
+• Program Outcome 1.3: Apply principles of global citizenship to advocate for and improve population health care.

 College of Saint Benedict/Saint John’s University Department of Nursing